Community Association Fundamentals in the Buckeye State

 The precise dollar amount is either stated in the declaration or, if not, calculated according to a method laid out in Ohio’s Planned Community Law.
 Each year, the board adopts an estimated budget for all anticipated expenses and collects assessments from homeowners according to the budget.
 O.R.C. §5312.06(A)(1).
 Each lot is responsible for an equal share of the total budget unless the declaration provides for different proportions.
 If an assessment cap is expressed in the declaration, the board cannot increase the amount without first amending the declaration, which requires approval of 75% of the association’s members.
 O.R.C. §5312.05(A)

-As with covenants, you’ll want to be sure you’re comfortable with the annual assessments before acquiring a home in an HOA.
+Before buying an HOA property, owners should be sure they are comfortable with the association’s maintenance assessments.
 Because an owner’s failure or refusal to pay assessments impedes an HOA’s ability to function and burdens other owners, the board is granted strong enforcement powers.
 Under Ohio law, boards have the authority to suspend voting rights and common facility privileges of delinquent owners.
 O.R.C. §5312.06(D)(15).
 An association can also record a lien against a non-paying owner’s property and foreclose on the property to satisfy the lien in the same manner that a bank forecloses on a delinquent mortgage.
 O.R.C. §5312.12.
 If an association is required to file a civil lawsuit to collect assessments or to otherwise enforce community covenants and restrictions, it can recover its attorney’s fees and other costs of enforcement from the member.
 O.R.C. §5312.11.

 Amicably Resolving HOA Disputes.

 In most cases, good communication and the democratic process are sufficient to resolve problems with a community association.
 Attendance at member meetings, voting, and simply speaking with board-members often goes a long way toward resolving disputes that might otherwise seem implacable.